 Lynn Almon, LMHC

+Prior to Lynn’s role as ID’s Clinical Director, she was the Clinical Supervisor of a private psychiatric practice in Downtown Manhattan for 6 years.
 She has worked with individuals of all ages starting in community outreach within social and rehabilitative services.
-Following, she gained experience in multiple inpatient hospital settings performing psychological evaluations of inpatients with psychiatric disorders and medical conditions utilizing relational and cognitive behavioral treatment.
-This early exposure to the comorbidity of psychiatric disorders and medical conditions at Fletcher Allen Psychiatric Consultation Services in Burlington, Vermont, further enhanced her interests in the mind-body connection of mental health.
-Her clinical interest in trauma and child development stem from her research experience in the Anchor Program, Portland Maine, assessing early attachment and parent-child relations through utilization of various assessment tools in an intermediate psychiatric care program for children and families.
+Following, she gained experience in multiple inpatient hospital settings performing psychological evaluations of inpatients with psychiatric disorders and medical conditions.
+Early experience in the comorbidity of psychiatric disorders and medical conditions at Fletcher Allen Psychiatric Consultation Services in Burlington, Vermont further enhanced Lynn’s belief in the mind-body connection.
+Her clinical interest in trauma and child development stem from her research experience at the Anchor Program in Portland Maine where she assessed early attachment and parent-child relations utilizing various assessment tools in an intermediate psychiatric care program for children and families.
 This draws on her continuing educational interests in dissociation and the neurobiological perspectives of trauma and attachment.

-Lynn received her masters degree in clinical counseling psychology from Johnson State College and her B.S. in Nutritional Sciences/Dietetics as a scholarship Division I athlete at the University of Vermont.
-She previously practiced as a licensed clinical mental health counselor in the states of Vermont and Maine and is a member of the American Counseling Association.
 Lynn is a former Adjunct Professor of Psychopharmacology in a clinical mental health counseling graduate program.
 This seven year teaching experience captured her interest in the neurobiological process of change that occurs in the therapeutic relationship.

-Lynn’s ongoing interests in global health have lead to a medical mission as a clinic assistant and counselor conducting assessments for individuals with psychiatric conditions, malnutrition, infectious diseases, and trauma at the Saint Jules Medical Clinic: Petite Bourgne du Bourne, Haiti.
+Lynn received a masters degree in Clinical Counseling Psychology from Johnson State College and her B.S. in Nutritional Sciences/Dietetics as a scholarship Division I athlete at the University of Vermont.
+She previously practiced as a Licensed Clinical Mental Health Counselor in the states of Vermont and Maine and is a member of the American Counseling Association.
+Lynn’s ongoing interests in global health lead her to a medical mission as a clinic assistant and counselor conducting assessments for individuals with psychiatric conditions, malnutrition, infectious diseases, and trauma at the Saint Jules Medical Clinic: Petite Bourgne du Bourne, Haiti.